tomik-z-cech/hackathon-may-2024-team-9/README.md

 The project was planned and executed according to the Agile principle.

 Combined with the calm and composure of a Jedi, and in some cases the tenacity of a restless Sith, we have managed to offer the Emperor a battle in which everyone can participate.

-The Code Troopers have laid the groundwork, and now we invite them to join us in the fight against the Emperor.
+The Code Troopers have laid the groundwork, and now we invite you to join us in the fight against the Emperor.

 ### Link to the Game - [MindWars](https://star-wars-e347f35c852d.herokuapp.com/)